-Reputation or trust models [7], [23], [46] provide an open, flexible, and dynamic mechanism for trust establishment, where the requester does not belong to the resource owner.
-Trust models have applications in distributed systems such as peer-to-peer networks, e-commerce applications such as online auctions, or in resource-sharing systems such as Grid computing.
+Reputation or trust models [9,25] provide an open, flexible, and dynamic mechanism for trust establishment, where the requester does not belong to the resource owner.
+Trust models have applications in distributed systems such as peer-to-peer networks, ecommerce applications such as ebay, or in resource-sharing systems such as Grid computing.
 Trust models are typically built on information such as recommendations and previous experiences of individuals.
-Various algorithms have been proposed to evaluate trust values [6], [37], in particular how transferred trust are computed.

-In this paper, we address two aspects of computational trust models: (1) how to protect the privacy of personal opinions during computation, and (2) how to design a scalable computational trust model.
+Various algorithms have been proposed to evaluate trust values [7, 39], in particular how transferred trust are computed.
+In this paper, we attempt to address two aspects of computational trust models: (1) how to protect the privacy of personal opinions during computation, and (2) how to design a scalable computational trust model.

 In computational trust models, the recommendations on the trustworthiness of users are usually assumed to be public.
 However, recommendations represent one's personal opinions of other entities, and are usually considered sensitive.
-For example, Bob has bad experiences doing business with Paul on an auction site, but, he does not want to publish his negative recommendation on Paul for fearing of Paul's revenge.
+For example, Bob on ebay has bad experiences doing business with Paul, but, he does not want to publish his negative recommendation on Paul.
 Alice, who has not dealt with Paul previously, would like to use Bob and others' recommendations to evaluate Paul's trustworthiness.
 In the meantime, Alice has her own private evaluations on Bob and others, which give weights to individual recommendation (e.g., Alice knows and trusts Bob, so Bob's recommendation has a higher weight.)
 The problem is how to enable Alice to compute the weighted recommendation on Paul without disclosing everyone's sensitive parameters.
 We formalize this problem as a secure multi-party computation of scalar product, and present an efficient protocol for solving it.